Anaphalis margaritacea, Western Pearly Everlasting

 Common Name: Western Pearly Everlasting

-Also Called: Common Pearly Everlasting and Pearly Everlasting.
+Also Called: Common Pearleverlasting, Common Pearly Everlasting, Pearly Everlasting, Western Pearlyeverlasting

 Family: Asteraceae, Sunflower Family

-Synonyms: (Anaphalis lanata, Anaphalis margaritacea var. angustior, Anaphalis margaritacea var. intercedens, Anaphalis margaritacea var. occidentalis, Anaphalis margaritacea var. revoluta, Anaphalis margaritacea var. subalpina, Anaphalis occidentalis, Antennaria margaritacea, Gnaphalium margaritaceum, Nacrea lanata)
+Synonyms: (Anaphalis lanata, Anaphalis margaritacea var. angustior, Anaphalis m. var. intercedens, Anaphalis m. var. occidentalis, Anaphalis m. var. revoluta, Anaphalis m. var. subalpina, Anaphalis occidentalis, Antennaria margaritacea, Gnaphalium margaritaceum, Nacrea lanata)

 Size: Up to 3 feet.

-Flower Color: Pearly white "flowers"; male and female flowers, yellow or brownish disk flowers are surrounded by tiny pearly white bracts; flower heads in flat-topped clusters; inflorescence branching from upper stems in cymose panicles, fruit an achene with white hairs.
+Flower Color: Pearly white "flowers"; male and female flowers, yellow or brownish; flower heads in flat-topped clusters; inflorescence branching from upper stems in cymose panicles; disk florets surrounded by tiny pearly white bracts or phyllaries, outer phyllaries ovate, inner phyllaries nearly linear; fruit an achene with white hairs.